 Weld Hill Research Laboratories

 Scientists at Weld Hill will find a diverse range of tools from photosynthesis systems to advanced microscopes.
 Specifications on much of the available equipment and instructions are listed for each laboratory.
-Registered users of the facilities may login to Booked to reserve equipment (after the laboratories reopen).
+Registered users of the facilities may login to BOOKED to reserve equipment.

 Weld Hill Research Building Hours